grpc/proposal/A59-audit-logging.md

 actually exist anywhere as a `.proto` file.
 Nor does gRPC process the policy as protobuf by any means.

-Since the authorization policy is backed by two RBAC filters, it's necessary to clarify how this top-level audit condition is converted to two conditions in those RBACs.
+The authorization policy is backed by two RBAC filters, so the audit logger configurations will be duplicated in both generated RBAC filters.
+How the audit condition gets translated into two conditions in those RBACs is less straightforward and is explained below.

 First of all, note that the RBAC with `DENY` is placed before the RBAC with `ALLOW`.
 We assume users will want to audit one particular RPC once if the